FFTAI/teleoperation/README.md

 7. Run the python script on the Ubuntu machine.
 Please see the [Usage](#usage) section for more details.

+> [!NOTE]
-> Note: You should be able to use this with Oculus Quest 2 as well.
+> You should be able to use this with Oculus Quest 2 as well.
 The setup process is more involved, but you should be able to stream using adb follwoing [this issue](https://github.com/OpenTeleVision/TeleVision/issues/12#issue-2401541144).

 ## 🕹️ Usage